 Another risk is that you may have to save up money for months or years to have a lump sum to offer your creditors.
 During this time, your credit score will suffer and creditors can proceed with collections activity, including filing a lawsuit to garnish your paycheck.
 This also won’t stop debt collection calls.
 This is a major difference between a debt settlement program and a debt management plan or filing bankruptcy.

 If you can’t afford to repay your debts, filing for bankruptcy may be a good solution.
 There are two types of consumer bankruptcy: Chapter 7 and Chapter 13.
-Most debts can be discharged in Chapter 7, but some debts, like certain taxes and student loans, can’t be discharged or are difficult to discharge.
+Most debts can be discharged in Chapter 7, but some debts, like certain taxes and alimony, can’t be discharged or are difficult to discharge.
 In a Chapter 13 bankruptcy, you will be placed on a payment plan so you can repay your creditors fully or partially over 3-5 years.
 The payment should be affordable and within your budget.

 One benefit of bankruptcy is that you don’t need the permission of your credit card companies or their goodwill to get out of credit card debt.
 In this situation, they’ll be forced to participate in your journey to get out of debt.
 Upsolve is a nonprofit organization that can help you file for Chapter 7 bankruptcy for free on your own, without an attorney.
 And if you don’t want to file bankruptcy on your own, Upsolve can also help to connect you to a bankruptcy lawyer.